 Dennis Boggs of Nashville, Tennessee travels all over the nation bringing Abraham Lincoln's story to life for audiences of all ages.
 With his extensive theatrical background, Mr. Boggs was first introduced into playing the role of President Lincoln in a theatrical a production on stage at the Tennessee Performing Arts Center (TPAC) in his hometown of Nashville, Tennessee.

 With professional storytelling experience in her background, his wife Molly knew that her husband needed to further pursue his portrayal of this great historical figure.
-She could see his deep passion as he was preparing for the role of Abraham Lincoln, and through his indepth research and study, he became greatly enthralled and developed an even deeper admiration and appreciation of this man and the many challenges and trials and tribulations that he endured throughout his life, beginning with his birth and on into his adulthood.
+She could see the deep passion while preparing for the role of Abraham Lincoln, and through his indepth research and study, he became greatly enthralled and developed an even deeper admiration and appreciation of this man and the many challenges and trials and tribulations that he endured throughout his life, beginning with his birth and on into his adulthood.
 Mr. Boggs also recognized that Abraham Lincoln had very little schooling within his background, but with much hard work and determination, he eventually succeeded and even rose to achieve the highest office in the land.
 So after endless hours and through continuing years of research and studying, and reading countless books and papers, and through much prayer, Mr. Boggs was highly driven to personify and recreate this historical figure's story through his one-man act told in first person, storytelling format in his program entitled Meet Mr. Lincoln, which he has been presenting as a fulltime career for 17 years now.